 Gender Diversity, Equity, and Inclusion Reading Circle

-The GDEI-Reading Circle meets regularly to read and discuss papers and articles about gender inequity and related and intersecting topics, with a focus on academic settings and STEM fields.
-Through readings, discussions, and learning activities, we want to improve gender equity and counteract sexism in our immediate work and study environments.
+The DEI-Reading Circle meets regularly to learn about gender inequity, as well as related and intersecting topics in academic settings and STEM fields.
+Through readings discussions, and learning activities, we want to improve gender equity and counteract sexism in our immediate work and study environments.

 Before participating, please make sure you have read the ground rules so the meetings will be a respectful and safe experience for everyone.